aws-samples/aws-modernization-with-rafay-systems/content/020_event_engine_setup/26_config_workshop_req.md

 5. Now we'll start installing kubectl and set up our Cloud9 instance to be to connect to the pre-provisioned EKS cluster.
 Copy and run (paste with **Ctrl+P** or **CMD+P**) the commands below.
 Before running it, review what it does by reading through the comments.

       ```sh
-      # Verify there is an EKS cluster already provisioned, the EKS cluster's name is basic-eks
+      # Verify there is an EKS cluster already provisioned, the EKS cluster's name is eksworkshop-eksctl
       aws eks list-clusters --region us-east-1

       # Install kubectl binary